 What it means for FQHCs

-Combined with the July 1 dental cut (~22,000 San Joaquin County UIS adults lose dental), Central Valley FQHCs like Community Medical Centers face a double hit to a region with one-third fewer dentists than the state average.
+The signed budget moved the UIS adult dental reduction to July 1, 2027; San Joaquin County still has roughly 22,000 UIS adults in the sensitivity pool, so Central Valley FQHCs like Community Medical Centers need dental-capacity plans in a region with one-third fewer dentists than the state average.

 H.R.
 1 could cost the county's mandated Indigent Health Care Program $37M–$66M over three years (~$2.3M Medi-Cal loss FY27)